-Local Sri Lankan cuisine is very varied and delicious, comparable to Indian cuisine in some sense, and often described as a milder version of Indian cuisine.
+Local Sri Lankan cuisine is very varied and delicious, comparable to Indian cuisine in some senses, and often described as a milder version of Indian cuisine.
 Popular dishes in Sri Lanka include rice and curry (a huge mound of rice with 3-10 small but different curries), kottu (a relatively spicy roti dish, often served with vegetables, fish or chicken, and several thin strips of bread), egg hopper (little pancakes served with an egg) and string hoppers (steamed rice noodles).
 There are also various kinds of fresh seafood from the Indian Ocean and wonderful tropical fruits to choose from.

-A good news for vegetarians: it is easy to find many great vegan dishes prepared with vegetables and fruits, beans, grains and more.
+Good news for vegetarians: it is easy to find many great vegan dishes prepared with vegetables and fruits, beans, grains and more.

-If you want eat like a local, go where the locals eat, be it a small restaurant or stall.
+If you want to eat like a local, go where the locals eat, be it a small restaurant or stall.
 If you want western dishes, you will also find many places to go.

 For drinks, you should try the famous king coconuts, fresh fruit juices and Lion Beer (the most popular beer brand in Sri Lanka and available almost everywhere in the country).